aesara-devs/aesara/doc/glossary.rst

         operation generalized along several dimensions.
 Element-wise
         operations are defined for tensors of different numbers of dimensions by :term:`broadcasting` the smaller ones.
+        The :class:`Op` responsible for performing element-wise computations is :class:`Elemwise`.

     Expression
         See :term:`Apply`